MicrosoftDocs/security/operations/respond-incident.md

    - False Positive – incorrect data
    - Undetermined

+   By selecting a classification, data for the incident is input into a machine learning model which helps Microsoft provide you with recommendations and correlation information.

 1. You will also be prompted to provide a comment on the incident.
 You can add details such as:

    - The type of attack with a standard description or with codes or abbreviations used on your security team.
    - The names of the people who worked on the incident.
    - The key entities that were affected by the attack.
    - Notes on remediation tasks and strategies.

     Here’s an example.

     :::image type="content" source="media/example-resolving-incident.png" alt-text="Example of resolving an incident in the Microsoft Sentinel portal.":::

 1. Select **Apply** to resolve the incident.
 Once you close the incident in Microsoft Sentinel, it will synchronize the incident status to Microsoft 365 Defender and Microsoft Defender for Cloud.

 1. As needed, report the incident to your incident response lead for possible follow-up to determine additional actions, such as:

    - Inform your Tier 1 security analysts to better detect the attack early.
    - Create an orchestration playbook to automate and orchestrate your threat response for a similar.
-For more information, see Automate threat response with playbooks in Microsoft Sentinel.
+For more information, see [Automate threat response with playbooks in Microsoft Sentinel](/azure/sentinel/automate-responses-with-playbooks).
    - Research the attack in Microsoft 365 Defender Threat Analytics and the security community for a security attack trend.
    - As needed, record the workflow you used to resolve the incident and update your standard workflows, processes, policies, and playbooks.
    - Determine whether changes in your security configuration are needed and implement them.